Importance of an Annual Checkup Safety Talk

 - They rather wait until they get sick or hurt

-Why We Should Go to the Doctors Every Year
+Why We Should Go to the Doctor Every Year

 At the Doctor’s Office